curl/curl/docs/cmdline-opts/proxy-ssl-allow-beast.md

 # `--proxy-ssl-allow-beast`

+Do not work around a security flaw in the TLS1.0 protocol known as BEAST when communicating to an HTTPS proxy.
+If this option is not used, the TLS layer may use workarounds known to cause interoperability problems with some older server implementations.

+This option only changes how curl does TLS 1.0 with an HTTPS proxy and has no effect on later TLS versions.

+**WARNING**: this option loosens the TLS security, and by using this flag you ask for exactly that.

-Same as --ssl-allow-beast but used in HTTPS proxy context.
+Equivalent to --ssl-allow-beast but used in HTTPS proxy context.